 (2) Includes medical consulting service fees and management fees for providing management and administrative services to unconsolidated joint ventures and revenue related to the maintenance of existing physician networks.

-(3) U.S. dialysis and related lab services operating income includes the net gain on the settlement with the VA.
+(3) U.S. dialysis and related lab services operating income includes the net gain on the settlement with the VA for the nine months ended September 30, 2017.